aido/AidoATP/README.md

 Advance/Decline Spread algorithm
 --------------------------------

 A simple Advance/Decline Spread algorithm is used to interpret the breadth of the market.
-This oscillator is extremely fast, so a moving average is usually applied to slow the signals.
+This oscillator is extremely fast.

 Exponential Moving Average based trend following algorithm
 ----------------------------------------------------------

-The EMA algorithm reacts to trends very quickly but not a quick a the Advance/Decline Spread algorithm.
+The EMA algorithm reacts to trends very quickly but not as quick as the Advance/Decline Spread algorithm.
 It lags somewhat behind the Advance/Decline Spread algorithm.
-The EMA buy and sell deciscion is based on the crossover between two EMAs, one long and one short.
+The EMA buy and sell decision is based on the crossover between two EMAs, one long and one short.
 The length of these moving averages is configurable.

 Simple Moving Average based trend following algorithm
 -----------------------------------------------------